Alaska Air reports surging profit and plans to hire almost 2,800 this year

 The Alaska Airlines pilot union, the Air Line Pilots Association (ALPA), which has been negotiating a contract with management for more than nine months, took the opportunity to call for that deal to be closed.

-“We have seen our peers at other airlines enjoy prominent gains,” the pilot union executive council said in a statement.
+“We have seen our peers at other airlines enjoy prominent gains,” the union’s executive council said in a statement.
 “With profit margins above industry average, it’s time for Alaska Airlines management to recognize that to attract and retain well qualified, professional pilots, this airline must offer a market-rate contract to pilots.”

 Revenue up, costs down

 The fourth quarter and full-year 2019 financial results, announced after the market close on Tuesday, show that passenger revenue per seat per mile flown — a key indicator of airline performance — rose 4.2% for the year, while the price of jet fuel fell 3.9%.
-Those factors eclipsed a 2.3% rise in non-fuel costs for the year.
+Those factors eclipsed a 2.3% rise in nonfuel costs for the year.

 Alaska carried 46.7 million passengers in 2019, up 2% from the previous year, and the average revenue per passenger was up 3.5% for the year.
 Revenue for the year was $8.8 billion, up 6% year-on-year.

-In the fourth quarter, passenger numbers were up 5.4% year-on-year, and the average revenue per passenger was up 3.7 percent year-on-year, leading to a more than 8% jump in overall revenue to $2.2 billion for the quarter.
+In the fourth quarter, passenger numbers were up 5.4% year-on-year, and the average revenue per passenger was up 3.7% year-on-year, leading to a more than 8% jump in overall revenue to $2.2 billion for the quarter.

 Tilden duly announced a 7% increase in Alaska’s quarterly dividend, from $0.35 per share to $0.375 per share, which will be paid to shareholders in March.